TAVI

 Submit

-It’s Time to Join The Great Christmas Light Driving Tour 2021!
+The Great Christmas Light Driving Tour for 2023 is Here!

 Participants are invited to begin their tour at the McCormicks’ home, located at 153 Route 526, Allentown, NJ 08501.
 While the McCormicks have been decorating for Christmas for many

 years, this year’s completely outdoor, drive-thru display features a Christmas Village, nativity scene, over 100 decorated trees and about 50,000 lights spread over three acres.
-All are welcome to visit Monday – Thursday, 5-9 pm and Friday – Sunday 5-10 pm beginning in early December (date TBD).
+All are welcome to visit Monday – Thursday, 5-9 pm and Friday – Sunday 5-10 pm beginning in early December.
 There is no charge; canned goods for the Allentown Food Pantry are gratefully accepted.

 For more information, please call (609) 208-9991.
 TAVI wishes everyone a very happy, safe, and healthy holiday season.